Arken Museum of Modern Art, Ishøj – Copenhagen

 The Arken, opened in 1996, is housed in an iconic building on the Danish coastline, designed by architect Søren Robert Lund so to remember a beached ship (arken means ark in Danish).

 The museum has been refurbished and expanded in 2008, increasing the total exhibition space up to 54,000 square feet.

 An ambitious plan to transform the Arken site into an “Island of Art”, completely surrounded by sea and accessible through bridges, was completed in January 2016.
-The new artificial island features a varied landscape which comprises lagoons, dunes, woods, over 20,000 native plants, and a sculpture park.
+The new artificial island features a varied landscape that comprises lagoons, dunes, woods, over 20,000 native plants, and a sculpture park.